bcgov/data-publication/pages/dps_bcdc_w_webservice_api_2.md

     - [Tabular Data/Document](./dps_bcdc_w_dataset_2.md)
     - [Webservice/API](./dps_bcdc_w_webservice_api_2.md)
 1. Resources may reside, depending on type and size within the Catalogue database itself (Data Store) or be externally referenced.
-2. Resources that are sourced from the BC Geographic Warehouse are managed differently.
-3. At times resources are only metadata about a resource that is not accessible or requires authorization to access.
+1. At times resources are only metadata about a resource that is not accessible or requires authorization to access.
-4. If a resources requires authorization, we recommend that that process or form is added as a resource to the record, e.g. [Request Archaeology Inforamtion](https://catalogue.data.gov.bc.ca/dataset/a6d58d20-8e19-46ba-b5a0-f02e436fa765/resource/cbbd35ea-8ddb-4cb4-b717-d897e5303dc3).

 **To add a resource:**
-1. Click the **Add Resource** button on the toolbar at the record leve.
+1. Click the **Add Resource** button on the toolbar at the record level.
 1. Fill out all the required fields for each resource type as describled below.

 ## WEB SERVICE OR API RESOURCES